leetjoy/council/Automation_Council_and_Weekly_Reports.md

 | Total | 1231 |

-# Option 4 (for "General stats" part of the Council Report)
+# Option 4 (Data For "General stats" part of the Council Report)

 ### `INPUT`